TestCredential

 You can generate a rating proof as described in Rating the Credential Issuer by calling:

-is a valid Semaphore identity that must have already gained this test credential.
+Where the value for identity is a valid Semaphore identityarrow-up-right that must have already gained this test credential.

 You can then verify this proof by calling: